awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithTables.Basics.md

 ## Describing a Table<a name="WorkingWithTables.Basics.DescribeTable"></a>

 To view details about a table, use the `DescribeTable` operation\.
 You must provide the table name\.
-The output from `DescribeTable` is in the same format as that from `CreateTable`; it includes the timestamp when the table was created, its key schema, its provisioned throughput settings, its estimated size, and any secondary indexes that are present\.
+The output from `DescribeTable` is in the same format as that from `CreateTable`\.
+It includes the timestamp when the table was created, its key schema, its provisioned throughput settings, its estimated size, and any secondary indexes that are present\.

 **Important**
  When calling `DescribeTable` on an on\-demand table, read capacity units and write capacity units are set to 0\.